Leave a Message

 What documents should I review before buying here?

-• Request the condo declaration and CC&Rs, HOA budget and reserve study, the hotel management agreement, rental history, insurance certificates, litigation disclosures, tax compliance, and a lender pre‑approval specific to the project.
+• Request the condo declaration and CC&Rs, HOA budget and reserve study, the hotel management agreement, rental history, insurance certificates, litigation disclosures, tax compliance, and recorded documents relating to the project.

 Selling A Home?